 The flags come in five different colours – blue, red, green, white and yellow.
 Each colour represents the five wisdoms of Buddhism and the five basic elements – sky, fire, earth, water and air.
 Buddhists believe that keeping these five elements in good harmony is good for the body and mind.

-Prayer Flag Color Meaning
+Bhutan Prayer Flags Color Meaning

 - The white prayer flag is for good fortune by purifying negative karma